phlax/aio.web/aio/web/README.rst

 Configuration
 -------------

-Let's create a config defining a factory method and using the aio.web.protocol_factory for the protocol
+Let's create a config defining a factory method and using the aio.web.protocol for the protocol

 We can define routes for the web server in a corresponding [web:{name}] section